A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Introduction

 The analysis is organized chronologically as far as possible.
-So as to make clear the substantial contributions of both authors I will present sufficient technical detail to make this account accessible to non-experts in general relativity.
-First I briefly review the early childhood and early education of Trautman and Robinsion.
-I will then give an overview of the state of affairs equation of motion and gravitational wave theory leading up to Trautman's graduate school involvement.
-This constitutes in effect a comprehensive prehistory of the subject.
+So as to make clear the substantial contributions of both authors we will present sufficient technical detail to make this account accessible to non-experts in general relativity.
+First we briefly review the early childhood and early education of Trautman and Robinsion.
+We will then give an overview of the state of affairs equation of motion and gravitational wave theory as known by Trautman and which lead to his graduate school involvement.
+As we shall see, this constitutes a not quite comprehensive prehistory of the subject.
 Leopold Infeld, Peter Bergmann and their collaborators are major players in this story.
 There follows an investigation of the links between this earlier work and Trautman's published contributions from 1956 to 1958 in the {\it Bulletin de l'Acad\'emie Polonaise des Sciences} \cite{Trautman:1956aa,Trautman:1956ab,Trautman:1956ac,Trautman:1956ad,Trautman:1957aa,Trautman:1957ab,Trautman:1957ac,Trautman:1958aa,Trautman:1958ab,Trautman:1958ac,Trautman:1958ad}.
 This work was the subject of Trautman's 1958 King's College lectures.\footnote{These lectures were widely distributed as a July 1958 US Airforce publication.
 They were eventually published in 2002 in the Golden Oldie Series of {\it General Relativity and Gravitation} \cite{Trautman:2002aa}} Robinson visited Trautman briefly in Warsaw in 1959 with their first resulting paper appearing in 1960 \cite{Robinson:1960aa}.
 They continued working together in 1961 in Syracuse with Peter Bergmann's group, eventually completing their next paper \cite{Robinson:1962aa} through correspondence while Robinson was at the University of North Carolina and Trautman at King's College.
-I conclude the essay with an evaluation of the gravitational radiation work performed by spouses R\'o\.za Michalska-Trautman and Joanna (Ryten) Robinson.
+We conclude the essay with an evaluation of the gravitational radiation work performed by spouses R\'o\.za Michalska-Trautman and Joanna (Ryten) Robinson.
+Many of Trautman's recollections of this early work are gathered in conversations conducted in 2016 with Salisbury \cite{Trautman:2019aa}.